vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 record Greeting(String name) {}
 ```

-The service class uses a latency generator to add some dimension to the latency graph we will see later.
+The service class uses a latency generator to add dimension to the latency graph seen later.

 GreetingService.java:
 ```java